Fortran has over a dozen open source and commercial compilers.

 LF Professional v7.8 combines the 32/64-bit LGF Rainier compiler with the classic Lahey/Fujitsu LF95 compiler.
 LGF Rainier has full Fortran 95/90/77 compliance with extensive support for the Fortran 2003 and 2008 standards.
 Lahey/Fujitsu LF95 offers best in class diagnostics.
 Includes the automatic-parallelizing GFortran compiler, Lahey/Fujitsu Fortran 95 compiler, Visual Studio Fortran support, Winteracter WiSK Graphics package, and more.

 Silverfrost FTN95 is a full Fortran 95 standards compliant compiler, capable of producing fast executables for Win32 and for Microsoft .NET.
 FTN95 ships with the world’s best runtime checking and a great range of supporting software.
 All standard and many vendor-specific legacy language features are supported, so that Fortran projects may be any combination of Fortran 77, Fortran 90 and Fortran 95.
+Some features of Fortran 2003 and 2008 have been added.
+Silverfrost Fortran runs on Windows / x86_64.
+There is a free personal edition.

 The Fortran compiler conforms to the Fortran-2003 standard (ISO/IEC 1539-1:2004) and supports many features from Fortran-2008 (ISO/IEC 1539-1:2010).